DPBayes/dpdl/experiments/12-class-imbalance.md

 ## Models

 - **Vision Transformer (vit_base_patch16_224.augreg_in21k)**
 - **Parameterization**: We will train using the FiLM parameterization.
+We will also zero the head weights as a standard practice.

 ## Ranges for hyperparameter optimization